- Live - Support

 - Community Health

 Kids, youths, teenagers, young adults - are you looking for support?
 Perhaps you're looking for an employment pathway?
 Need a job?
-Need help with reading, writing or maths?
 Want to start a training course to gain new skills?
 Maybe you're just feeling down and need a helping hand and someone who listens.

 IMPACT Community Services has a range of options available to help you:

-- Youth support includes Skillings Queenslanders for Work programs such as Youth Skills and Get Set For Work
+- Youth support includes Skilling Queenslanders for Work programs such as Youth Skills and Get Set For Work

 - Employment support and opportunities through jobactive